 Law Enforcement Response to Domestic Violence Allegations

-By the time the police arrive to your house after someone notifies them of an altercation, they are probably ready to make an arrest.
+By the time the police arrive at your house after someone notifies them of an altercation, they are probably ready to make an arrest.
 The police may be responding to a 911 call, to neighbors who have overheard yelling or screaming, or to the opinions of witnesses to the confrontation.

 The factors surrounding a domestic violence arrest can be extremely subjective, and the police do not always make the right call.
 In some instances, the person who actually dialed 911 could find themselves being placed in handcuffs and loaded into the back of a police cruiser.

 The San Diego District Attorney generally proceeds with the case even if the alleged victim admits to making up the allegations and declines to press charges.
-Law enforcement officials tends to err on the side of caution, believing the accuser may be pressured by his or her abuser to drop the charges.
+Law enforcement officials tend to err on the side of caution, believing the accuser may be pressured by his or her abuser to drop the charges.
 In many cases, jail time can result for a domestic abuse conviction—even a first-time conviction.

 Domestic Violence Misconceptions